 Message Meaning Action WAITING TO FREEZE Barrel is ready to freeze but is waiting on other barrel(s) to complete defrost.
-Wait until other barrel(s) have completed the defrost cycle.
 WATER OUT Water supply turned off.
 Restore water supply.
 Dispenser will automatically restart.

 10.2 Fault Codes

 The dispenser records all errors, or faults, that occur.
 A history of these faults can be found in the FAULT CODE HISTORY menu located in the SERVICE MENU.
 Each error has a three-digit number associated with it.
 The first two digits are the error number and the third digit indicates the barrel number with the error.
 If the third digit is a 0 (zero) then the error is a common error to all barrels or it is a dispenser error.